 - Photography.
 Colour print, close-up or macro, must be exhibitor’s own work and related to beekeeping.

-New for 2022 is a category for any beekeeper or group under the age of 18 to enter.
+The Junior classes are for any beekeeper or group under the age of 18 to enter.
+New for 2023 is the Craft category.

 - Junior Honey Class.
 One 1lb jar of clear honey, light, medium or dark, or one 1lb jar of crystallised honey, natural or creamed.